 Drawing a conclusion about this handset is easy.
 It is a fantastic mid-range smartphone that impresses on all fronts – offering good performance in a drop-dead sexy body.
 It is one of those devices of which you can say that the whole is bigger and better than the sum of its parts.

-Is this the best phones under 70000 naira?
+Is this the best phone under $150 (USA), £100 (UK), or 70000 naira (Nigeria)?
 It comes close.
-If you are in the market for a smartphone and have a budget of ₦64,500, though, the Nokia 3.4 is solid value for money.
+If you are in the market for a smartphone and have a budget of ₦64,500, the Nokia 3.4 is solid value for money.
 You should consider making it your choice.